taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

 // let's check it
 assert_eq!(frames, expected);

+// Note that the frames-matrix has the qubits on the major axis and the frames on the
+// minor axis, for performance reasons while tracking.
+When the tracking is done, one
+// can tranpose the matrix, which is beneficial for certain applications, e.g., when
+// iteratively adding up the frames. assert_eq!(
+    tracker.transpose_reverted(3), // we need to pass in the number of qubits vec![ //             qubit  X 012  Z 012  (tableau representation) PauliStack::try_from_str("001", "011").unwrap(), // frame (1)
+        PauliStack::try_from_str("010", "111").unwrap(), // frame (0)
+    ]
+);
+// Note that the frames order is reverted, so that one can get the frames in order when
+// popping from the vector

-// let's vary the example from above a little bit: Paulis are often induced as
+// Let's vary the example from above a little bit: Paulis are often induced as
-// corrections in MBQC; these corrections might effect the measurement basis of
+// corrections in MBQC.
+These corrections might effect the measurement basis of
-// following measurements; to get the final correction before a measurement we could add
+// following measurements.
+To get the final correction before a measurement we could add
 // the frames in `frames` from above, however, we can also do it directly with the
 // LiveTracker: